Awarding Body: Pearson

 Summary of course

 This is a highly practical programme designed for anyone with a keen interest in films and film-making.
-It covers script development, casting, filming, editing and authoring your work to DVD.
+It covers script development, casting, filming, editing and understanding the work of contemporary film makers.
 Additional modules cover documentary film-making and music video-making.
 This programme will prepare students for employment in the film and television industries and will also give them the confidence to set up as an independent film-maker.
 No prior experience of film-making is required.

 During the first stage of the course, students will learn essential film-making skills, from scriptwriting to filming and editing and be introduced to the workings of the moving image industry and to film theory.